dogweather/bowling-api/README.md

 ```

+## Design Choice: Deep vs. Shallow Nesting

+I opted for "deep nesting" because of the strict definition of the game.
+E.g., there
+are always ten frames, with 2 or 3 rolls.
+And by using "external id's", the client's
+work is simpler because the endpoints are pre-determined.
+In essence, the API navigates
+a large, finite data structure.

 The `:game_id` is an internal id.
-The `:frame_id` and `rolls/:id` are external id's,
-corresponding to the natural numbering of frames and balls.
-E.g., if a game's id is
+(The `id` db column.)
+The `:frame_id` and `rolls/:id` are external id's, corresponding to the natural numbering of frames and balls.
+E.g., if a game's
-`12345`, then the endpoint to retrieve its first roll in the first frame would be:
+ id is `12345`, then the endpoint to retrieve its first roll in the first frame would be:

 ```
 GET /games/12345/frames/1/rolls/1